google-deepmind/mujoco/doc/computation/fluid.rst

    :figwidth: 50%
    :align: right

-   The flight-capable Drosophila Melanogaster model in this figure will be described in a forthcoming publication.
+   The flight-capable Drosophila Melanogaster model in this figure is described in :cite:t:`Vaxenburg2024`.

 In this section we describe and derive a stateless model of the forces exerted onto a moving rigid body by the surrounding fluid, based on an ellipsoidal approximation of geom shape.
 This model provides finer-grained control of the different types of fluid forces than the inertia-based model of the previous section.
 The motivating use-case for this model is insect flight, see figure on the right.

 Summary
 ~~~~~~~